-As a Florist, your passion lays within creating beautiful bouquets and customising your products to weddings and events.
-The business side on the other hand, can be a bit of a bore.
-We’ve taken the confusion out of insurance for you by tailoring a Florist Insurance policy specifically for what you do.
+As a Florist, your passion lays within creating beautiful bouquets and customising your products to weddings and events, right?
+When it comes to the business essentials like accounting, compliance and insurance, it may put you to sleep (yawn).
+That is why we’ve taken the confusion out of insurance for you by tailoring a Florist Insurance policy specifically for what you do.

-Our Florist Insurance policy combines Public Liability and Products Liability.
+Our Florist Insurance policy is a combined Public Liability and Products Liability Insurance.
 AUZi’s Florist Insurance includes Australia Wide cover so you’re not restricted to your shop space.
 Additionally, we can cover the mobile and freelance aspect of your business too.
 From weddings, parties, private events and anything in between, we have you covered.

-Operating your Florist business doesn’t stop at simply putting a bunch together.
+Operating your Florist business doesn’t stop at simply putting together a bouquet.
+You of all people know that well.
 There’s setting up your retail space, marketing, sourcing products, delivering, trading at markets, designing custom orders for weddings and the list goes on.
 It’s true, we can’t help you decide on how many gerberas, carnations or sunflowers to stock, what price points to set or how many staff you need for Valentine’s day.
 But we can help you get the proper cover to ensure you can complete all those tasks without risking your livelihood.

 Our Florist Insurance policy considers the unique nature of your small business.
 We know that being mobile means you can literally take your business anywhere.
 This policy combines Public and Products Liability Insurance to ensure you’re covered in all aspects of your business.

 As a Florist, the risks involved in operating your business may not be obvious.
 But there are many situations that could arise throughout your business activities that could result in a claim.
 If a customer sues you for personal injury or property damage it can leave a big thorn in the side of not only your business but your livelihood in general.